 - Remove sources.
-The most effective ways to improve indoor air quality are to eliminate sources of pollution or reduce their emissions.
+Eliminating the sources of pollution or reducing their emissions are the most effective ways to improve indoor air quality.
 This strategy can have an impact on the following pollutants: - Biological Contaminants such as bacteria, molds, mildew, viruses, animal dander, and pollen. - Household Products such as paints, varnishes, cleaning and disinfecting solutions, cosmetics and hobby products. - Pesticides. - 2.
 Ventilation.
-Increasing the amount of outside air coming inside will also help to lower the concentration of indoor pollutants.
-Frequently allow fresh air to circulate your RV.
-Open the windows, exhaust vents, and doors.
-Operating fans, vent fans, and the roof air conditioners or furnace will help to bring in fresh air and force out stale air. - Keeping your RV closed will decrease the air flow, increasing the presence of indoor air pollutants. - Following the recommendations in this manual can assist you in avoiding exposure to air pollutants and outgassed chemicals.
+Increasing the amount of outside fresh air coming inside helps to lower the concentration of indoor pollutants.
+Allow fresh air to circulate your RV often.
+OPEN the windows, doors, and exhaust vents.
+Operating fans, vent fans, and the roof air conditioner(s) or furnace also helps to bring in fresh air and force out stale air. - Keeping your RV closed, decreases the air flow, which increases the presence of indoor air pollutants. - Following the recommendations in this manual can assist you in avoiding exposure to air pollutants and outgassed chemicals.